< Lessons

 2. Results seeker - seeks for sizeable, "big" results.
 Sets high goals and competes with self/others.
 Seizes opportunities and proceeds along long, risk taking, corner cutting and hasty steps.
 Gives the best effort as an entrepreneur or a professional in results oriented, loose-boundaried jobs.
 Takes on activities with highest payoff, doesn’t spend time on details.

-8. Follower of one's own path - walks one’s own path.
+8. Follower of own path - walks one's own path.
 Relies heavily on oneself.
-Holds on to one’s principles, withstands external pressure and less influenced by others.
-Gives one’s best effort in jobs calling for steadfastness as in purchasing, security, inspection, high-pressure negotiation and conflict resolution.
+Holds on to one's principles, withstands external pressure and is less influenced by others.
+Gives one's best effort in jobs calling for steadfastness as in purchasing, security, inspection, high-pressure negotiation and conflict resolution.
 Withstands majority/cross pressures, an external problem solver.

 9. Fact-based - favors well-proven approaches.
 Approaches things based on tried facts with the downside of shutting eyes from new ideas and openings.
 A "doer", best suited to action-centered practical jobs where things are known and to jobs where facts must be attended to.
 Has feet on the ground, spots shaky ideas.